async-aws/aws/docs/authentication.md

 ## Using Credentials from Environment Variables

-Async AWS recognize Env variables that are used by most of official AWS tools and SDK.
+AsyncAWS recognize Env variables that are used by most of official AWS tools and SDK.

 ```cli
 $ export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE